byu-cs-236-classroom-templates/project-0/README.md

 A **CLI**, or **Command-Line Interface**, lets users interact with a program by typing commands into a terminal.

-In previous classes, you ran a Python script either by clicking buttons on a graphicla interface or by typing something like this from the command line
+In previous classes, you ran a Python script either by clicking buttons on a graphical interface or by typing something like this from the command line
 ```bash
 python3 myfile.py
 ```